Top 10 Tips for Cleaning Data in Google Sheets

 - In an empty cell, enter

-. - In parenthesis, add the following specifications in quotation marks and separated by a comma.
+=IMPORTRANGE. - In parentheses, add the following specifications in quotation marks and separated by a comma.

 - Press Enter.

-- Click "Allow access" to connect the 2 spreadsheets.
+- Click "Allow access" to connect the two spreadsheets.

 Searching for data and updating it does not have to be time-consuming.
 You can quickly find and update text or numbers in Sheets.